 Our mission is to develop natural products of the highest quality that promote health and well being based on scientific evidence.

-Fifteen years ago, OmegaBrite, purveyors of High Quality Fish Oil Supplements, set the gold standard for purity, concentration and scientific efficacy in omega-3s.
+Fifteen years ago, OmegaBrite, set the gold standard for purity, concentration and scientific efficacy in omega-3s.
 We have continued to set the standard ever since.

 While on faculty at Harvard Medical School, Dr. Locke formulated the first 90% high concentrate formula of pure omega-3, creating the first pharmaceutical grade high quality fish oil supplement supplement.
 Dr. Locke’s goal in creating OmegaBrite was simply to create the highest purity Omega 3 fish oil supplement based on science.